Jean-Baptiste-Camps/word_segmentation_data/README.md

 They come from various sources, documented in the paper, and from the datasets published by Oriflamms (Stutzmann et al., https://github.com/oriflamms/).

+/!\ Because of the size, the train/dev/test files were not all included.
+They can be regenerated using the bash scripts,

+- `fro/src/generate_denorm_noapos.bash` for the fro dataset
+- `lat/src/*/generate.sh` for each latin corpora (especially the bigger one, Patrologia Latina).

 ## Datasets

 ### Old French (fro)